My Portfolio Strategy

 For each altcoin, I buy up to a fixed USD allocation, and then let the market take over.
 Since I stop buying once I reach a certain allocation, I always have fresh cash to buy the tokens of new projects I discover along the way.
 In crypto, the pace of innovation is amazing, you need to have money handy for new opportunities whenever they pop up.

 Whenever I can stake, I stake.
+I sell 3% for cash after the first 1,000% gain.

 What percentage of BTC vs alts?